srikanthkakumanu/micro-services/README.md

-# micro-services
-A micro-services module to combine all sub-modules i.e. collection of micro-services
+It is a collection of all microservice modules.